|

 Q) Can the EASYNOTCH software be purchased separately?

-A) No, not at this time.
-It can only be obtained by purchasing the complete SYNCNOTCHING SYSTEM.
-However, a modified version (for use with other notchers) is being considered.
+A) It can only be obtained by purchasing the complete SYNCNOTCHING

 Q) How long does it take to learn the EASYNOTCH © calculator software?